What "Swiss Made" Truly Means

 When you choose a Tate Wade watch, you are not just buying a timepiece; you are investing in a piece of Swiss craftsmanship—a work of art built with soul and engineered to last.

-2. Component Sourcing: We source our components from trusted Swiss partners.
-From the robust gun metal case to the durable sapphire crystal and reliable ETA automatic movement, every element is selected for its quality and performance.
+We source our components from trusted Swiss partners.
+From the robust gunmetal case to the durable sapphire crystal and highly reliable automatic movement, every element is selected for its quality and performance.

-3. Meticulous Assembly: Our skilled watchmakers meticulously assemble each timepiece by hand.
+Every timepiece is hand-assembled in Switzerland by experienced watchmakers.
 Every screw, every gear, and every hand is placed with precision, bringing the design to life.